 - Step 1.
-At console, select Master fixture and set its intensity to full.
-Very Important! the Master fixture's intensity controls the built-in hardware dimmer on the I/O module.
-If this channel is at 0, there will be no output from the stage outputs on the I/O module though there will be output on the preview outputs. - Step 2.
+At console, select Master fixture and set its intensity to full. - Step 2.
 Select Layer 1 fixture and set its opacity to full.
+(Note that when viewing in the HUD, opacity will be shown as "opac.")
 A white square should appear in the center of the display:

 Step 3.
 With Layer 1 still selected, set Texture Folder to a value of 1.
 Then set Texture File to a value of 1.
-An image of bubbly water should appear on the display.
-(The rental Mbox Extreme server comes preloaded with approximately 1400 content files, if you are running Mbox Designer on your own computer, the content will be different.)
+An image should appear on the display.

 Step 4.
-At this point, adjust the folder and file parameters to scan the stock media content.
-For example, changing to Texture Folder 11,Texture File 1 will result in the following clip:
+At this point, adjust the folder and file parameters to change to different media content.
+For example, changing to another folder and file might result in the following clip: